A printable recipe card is available at the end of the post.

 - Put flour, brown sugar, sea salt, and baking soda in large bowl.
 Mix briefly.

-- Add sourdough starter, eggs, milk and melted butter.
+- Add sourdough starter, eggs, buttermilk and melted butter.
 Mix thoroughly.

-- Adjust batter thickness by adding either milk or flour.
+- Adjust batter thickness by adding either buttermilk or flour.

 - Preheat your waffle iron for 10-15 minutes.